-If the MDBA had not engaged in the 2017 - 2018 Breaches:
+If the MDBA had not engaged in the 2017 - 2018 Breaches (or the Delegates had not engaged in the equivalent Delegates' Breaches):

-- a. distribution losses and/or conveyance in the 2017-2018 water year would have been lower; - any increase in distribution losses and/or conveyance in the 2017-2018 water year incurred through delivering: - i. environmental water; and/or - ii. traded entitlements and allocations; - would have been properly accounted for on "user-pays" principles and debited from the allocations of the relevant entitlement holders; - some or all of the environmental water delivered in excess of South Australia's monthly entitlement would have been impounded in Lake Victoria: - d. the MDBA would have had a higher volume of water available in its storages and weir pools at the commencement of the 2018-2019 water year; - e. there would have been no cause to adopt the October 2017 Strategy, alternatively the October 2017 Strategy would not have been adopted; - f. conveyances losses through the Barmah-Millewa Forest would not have been incurred, or would not have been incurred to as great an extent; - g. the volume of water set aside to run the system in the following year would have been lower: - the MDBA would have had a higher volume of water available in its storages and weir pools at the end of May 2018; - the volume of water to which New South Wales was entitled under the Act and Agreement would have been higher;
+- a. distribution losses and/or conveyance in the 2017-2018 water year would have been lower; - any increase in distribution losses and/or conveyance in the 2017-2018 water year incurred through delivering: - i. environmental water; and/or - ii. traded entitlements and allocations; - would have been properly accounted for on "user-pays" principles and debited from the allocations of the relevant entitlement holders; - some or all of the environmental water delivered in excess of South Australia's monthly entitlement would have been impounded in Lake Victoria; - d. the MDBA would have had a higher volume of water available in its storages and weir pools at the commencement of the 2018-2019 water year;

-- j. a higher volume of water would have been available for allocation to consumptive users under the NSW Murray-Lower Darling Water Sharing Plan; - k. a sufficient volume of water would have been available to be set aside from the NSW Allocation to make the provisions required under cl 48(2) of the NSW Murray-Lower Darling Water Sharing Plan; and - I. the closing allocations to NSW Murray general security water entitlement holders would have been greater; - m.
-MIL would have received a higher allocation under the MIL Access Licence; - n. the Second Plaintiff would have received a higher allocation under the Doyle Entitlement Contract; and - o. the Third, Fourth and Fifth Plaintiffs would have received a higher allocation under the Coobool Water Entitlements. - Further and better particulars will be provided following disclosure and expert evidence. - By reason of the 2018-2019 Breaches, the Plaintiffs and Group Members suffered loss and damage.
+- e. there would have been no cause to adopt the October 2017 Strategy, alternatively the October 2017 Strategy would not have been adopted; - f. conveyances losses through the Barmah-Millewa Forest would not have been incurred, or would not have been incurred to as great an extent; - g. the volume of water set aside to run the system in the following year would have been lower; - the MDBA would have had a higher volume of water available in its storages and weir pools at the end of May 2018; - the volume of water to which New South Wales was entitled under the Act and Agreement would have been higher; - j. a higher volume of water would have been available for allocation to consumptive users under the NSW Murray-Lower Darling Water Sharing Plan; - k. a sufficient volume of water would have been available to be set aside from the NSW Allocation to make the provisions required under cl 48(2) of the NSW Murray-Lower Darling Water Sharing Plan; and - I. the closing allocations to NSW Murray general security water entitlement holders would have been greater; - m.
+MIL would have received a higher allocation under the MIL Access Licence: - n. the Second Plaintiff would have received a higher allocation under the Doyle Entitlement Contract; and - o. the Third, Fourth and Fifth Plaintiffs would have received a higher allocation under the Coobool Water Entitlements. - Further and better particulars will be provided following disclosure and expert evidence. - By reason of the 2018-2019 Breaches, the Plaintiffs and Group Members suffered loss and damage.

-If the MDBA had not engaged in the 2018-2019 Breaches:
+If the MDBA had not engaged in the 2018-2019 Breaches (or the Delegates had not engaged in the equivalent Delegates' Breaches):